quay/clair/Documentation/howto/testing.md

 ## Pushing to the Local Quay

-As mentioned above ,Quay is present at `localhost:8080`.
+As mentioned above, Quay is present at `localhost:8080`.
 You may navigate to this address and create a account.
 Creating an account named `admin` will ensure you are a super user.
 An email is required, but is not validated.

 Once inside, you will create an organization named "clairv4-org".
-Currently Quay has to explicitly enable Clair v4 security scanning, which is done via an organization allowlist.
-"Clairv4-org" is preconfigured in our local dev configuration.
+Currently Quay has to explicitly enable Clair v4 security scanning, which is done via an organization allowlist. "clairv4-org" is preconfigured in our local dev configuration.

 The easiest way to push to Quay is using podman: